About the Crystal Lake Strikers

 In assembling the group, the founders discussed the simple fact that there are so many people who started playing percussion at a very young age, stayed with it in the various bands and drum corps, then... nothing.
 The people who have an outlet for their musical training past high school and college are rare.
 We believe this drumline provides an outlet for those individuals.

-Within a matter of months following that meeting, the founders of the Crystal Lake Strikers Drumline, Aaron Shepley, Brett Hopkins and Thomas Kundmann, realized the first of these dreams when the line with the motto "have fun and dont suck" stepped off in the Crystal Lake Gala Parade.
+Within a matter of months following that meeting, the founders of the Crystal Lake Strikers Drumline, Aaron Shepley, Brett Hopkins and Thomas Kundmann, realized the first of these dreams when the line with the motto "have fun and don't suck" stepped off in the Crystal Lake Gala Parade.
+In over a decade since, the Strikers have performed in front of millions of people live and on national television.
+The group has grown to become one of the most popular entertainment groups in the Chicago area.